The DETECT Study: Discovery and Evaluation of Testing for Endometrial and Ovarian Cancer in Tampons

 ArmDescriptionAssigned Intervention

-Cases Women undergoing clinically-indicated hysterectomy for endometrial cancer or precursors
+Cases Women undergoing clinically-indicated hysterectomy +/- bilateral salpingo-oophorectomy for endometrial or ovarian cancer or precursors

 Controls Women undergoing clinically-indicated hysterectomy for benign conditions